Website Preloader

 And that’s it!
 There’s a variety of things you can do with these, but we’ll get more into the application later.

-How often is the Golden Ratio used in Art and Graphic Design?
+How often is the Golden Ratio in Design Used?

 Useful ways to use the Golden Ratio